-Hai Shuet Yeung, born in 1936 in China’s Guangdong (Canton) province, is credited with introducing radical ideas and practices into painting at a time when artistic communities in China, Hong Kong and Taiwan agonise over the future of the genre into the 21st century.
-His “crumpled paper” technique makes brushwork almost redundant.
+Hai Shuet Yeung is credited with developing exemplary techniques, introducing radical ideas and practices into painting, notably without resort to a paintbrush for the main body of his painterly works.
+His innovative “crumpled-paper” technique was widely seen in the 1980s as a pioneering practice at a time when artistic communities in China, Hong Kong and Taiwan agonised over the future of the genre into the 21st century amid encroaching influences espoused by Asian artists trained abroad.

 Hai Shuet Yeung’s images challenge widely accepted notions of perspective, composition and scale.
 His abstractions are accessible as ‘landscapes,’ ‘moonscapes’ or fantastic magnifications of minute parts which can be viewed from unexpected angles—sideways or even upside down—or reduced into multiple independent images.
 The images that he seems to create with wonderful ease have an astonishingly varied vocabulary, layers of meaning and significance, and command a universal appeal.